“To be a disciple making, praying and family Church”

 History of the Lutheran Church of Our Redeemer (LCOR)

 It took many loving and generous hearts, trust and belief, and God’s infinite grace for LCOR to have been built and thus become Singapore’s first Lutheran church.
-On 6th March 1960, the church was dedicated by Rev. John R Nelson.
+On 6th March 1960, the church was dedicated by Rev. John R Nelson (tallest man in above photo – fifth from Left).

 The following is an excerpt from an interview with Rev. John Nelson conducted by our church women, Amy Toh and Jennie Smith.